 What States Need HVAC Workers the Most

-HVAC technicians are in demand across the country, but even more so in Florida, California, Texas, New York and Illinois.
+HVAC technicians are needed in cities throughout the country, but even more so in Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing enormous growth in the construction industry.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.